The Windows 11 TPM Scam...

 Some owners have discovered that their non Windows 11 compatible computers have a software version of TPM and that it can be upgraded to TPM 2 with a simple BIOS update from the manufacturer.
 Perhaps ask Chat-GPT if your motherboard or model can support TPM 2.
 Unfortunately this TPM 2 path may now be software with reduced performance.

 Many others, from individuals to corporations, are successfully moving to alternatives.
 Some to Mac's and others to Linux.
-In fact, many PC manufactures are now offering their machines with Linux installed or downgraded to Windows 10.
+In fact, many PC manufacturers are now offering their machines with Linux installed or downgraded to Windows 10.
 The main reasons are; the price of Windows licenses, support costs and returns, which statistics show are three times higher for windows than Linux.

-The beauty of this mode, while a bit slow loading files compared to the main drive, its fully usable with a Web browser, Email client, and Office software ready to go.
+The beauty of this mode, while a bit slow loading files compared to when installed on the main drive, is its fully usable, with a Web browser, Email client, and Office software suite ready to go.
 You will even find access to your windows files and can open them - usually with Libre Office.
-And, if you like what you find, there is usually an Icon to install Linux already on the desktop.
-I wouldn't do this without having an independent backup of all your documents first.
-It should be possible to either create a dual boot setup or overwrite Windows, but there have been reports of dual booted Windows 11 removing this again.
+And, if you like what you find, there is usually an Icon visible on the desktop to permanently install Linux.
+Although I wouldn't do this without having an independent backup of all your documents and perhaps Windows first.
+It should be possible to either create a dual boot setup or overwrite Windows, although there have been reports of Windows 11 later removing dual boot setups.
+Because many individual users use a web browser for virtually everything, Linux can do everything they need.
+In fact this is exactly what a Chromebook PC is, but without the other applications.